zenodab-bit/GemsZeno/docs/src/tut_npi.md

 </p>
 ```

+The above plot shows that just a one-day delay for just a fraction of the individuals can have a substantial impact on the overall daily cases.
+The Time-To-Detection plot visualizes the average time between exposure and a positive test result.
+You can see that the average time is around half a day longer in the delayed scenario.

 ## Varying Test Sensitivity (or Specificity)

 Here's an example of how you can vary intervention-related parameter such as the sensitivity of a test and inspect their influence on the overall dynamics.